googs0/MLB_Player_Stats_Processor/README.md

 ### Comprehensive Analysis of Major League Baseball Player Statistics with Data Fetching, Processing, and Advanced Metric Calculations

+###Repository

 - Usage:
   - **If no CSV loaded, this program will default to using the API**
   - Data retrieval of Player stats with API or CSV file
   - Data validation for CSV file to ensure all fields, required columns, and data formats are correct
   - Generate report (in CSV) containing player names, teams, positions, and calculated statistics

-- External libraries: numpy, pandas, pydrive, seaborn, statsmodels, scikit-learn
+- External libraries: concurrent.features, cachetools, pandas, requests

 - Contact Information: [mgug1455@gmail.com](mailto:mgug1455@gmail.com)
 <br>